Emina288/GoodreadsFullStack/README.md

 # Goodreadsfullstack

 Goodreadsfullstack is a full-stack, single-page-application clone of Goodreads.
-Users can view a list of books from our data base, search up books, create bookshelves and add books to them.Each book can be commented and reviewed.
+Users can view a list of books from our data base, search up books, create bookshelves and add books to them.
+Each book can be rated and reviewed.
 [Live demo](https://good-reads-full-stack.herokuapp.com/#/)

 ![read](./app/assets/images/read.png)